futtta/autoptimize/readme.txt

 == Changelog ==

+= 3.1.7 =
+* improve validation of critical CSS rules when imported.

 = 3.1.6 =
 * CSS: removing trailing slashes in <link tags for more W3 HTML validation love
 * Extra: also dequeue WooCommerce block CSS if "remove WordPress block CSS" option is active